On the Steiner property for planar minimizing clusters. The isotropic case: Introduction

 A few comments are now in order.
 First of all we observe that, in the classical Euclidean case, one has $\beta=1$ and $\eta=2$, hence the assumptions of our result cover an extremely more general case than the classical one.

 Concerning the case $\eta\beta=1$, in order to get the Steiner property of $\E$ we have added a Dini-type property on $\Ceeb$, while if $\eta\beta>1$ no additional assumption was needed.
-In fact, the ${\rm C}^1$ regularity of the boundary fails if $\eta\beta=1$ without extra assumptions.
+In fact, the ${\rm C}^1$ regularity of the boundary fails if $\eta\beta=1$ without extra assumptions, already fails if $m=1$.
+For instance, let us consider the densities given by $g\equiv 1$ in the whole $\R^2$, while $h\equiv 1$ on a closed square of unit volume in $\R^2$, and $h\equiv 3$ outside.
+It is easy to see that the only minimizer with unit volume is the square $Q$ itself, which is not ${\rm C}^1$.
+In this case, the $\eps-\eps^{1/2}$ property holds true since $h$ is bounded away from $0$ and $+\infty$, and the $\eta$-growth condition is satisfied with $\eta=2$.

 On the bright side, Theorem~\ref{main} can always be applied if $g$ is locally bounded and $h$ is $1/4$-Dini continuous (i.e., $\sqrt[4]{\omega_h}$ satisfies the Dini property).
-Indeed, in this case $\eta=2$ and $\beta=1/2$, and the required continuity of $h$ and $\Ceeb$ follows by the fact that $\Ceeb\lesssim \sqrt{\omega_h}$, already observed above.
+Indeed, in this case $\eta=2$ and $\beta=1/2$, and the required continuity of $h$ and $\Ceeb$ follows by the fact that $\Ceeb[t]\lesssim \sqrt{\omega_h(\sqrt{t})}$ , already observed above.
 The fact that, in order to get ${\rm C}^1$ regularity of the boundary, some $1/2$-Dini property is needed, is standard, see for instance~\cite{Tam,Mag}.

 It is to be remarked that the boundedness of an optimal cluster is false in general, but true under quite mild assumptions.
 The boundedness of isoperimetric sets, or optimal clusters, is a well studied question, also because it is deeply connected with the existence, see for instance~\cite{CP,DFP,PS18,PS19}.
 Of course, whenever optimal clusters are a priori known to be bounded, as soon as Theorem~\ref{main} applies then they are made by a finite (and not just locally finite) union of regular arcs.